Bempedoic acid Patient Tips

 4. Bottom Line

-- Bempedoic acid has been shown in studies to decrease LDL-C (“bad cholesterol”) levels and is given in combination with other cholesterol-lowering treatments.
+- Bempedoic acid has been shown in studies to decrease LDL-C (“bad cholesterol”) levels and may be given in combination with other cholesterol-lowering treatments, or it can be used alone.
+It is also used to lower the risk of heart attack and heart procedures like stent placement or bypass surgery in certain people.
 This medicine is usually well-tolerated, but it may infrequently increase your risk of gout or tendon rupture.
 In studies, the most common reason people stopped treatment was due to muscle spasms, diarrhea, and pain in an extremity, like arms or legs.
-It is not known if it can lower your risk of death due to heart disease, heart attack or stroke.

 5. Tips

-- Contact your doctor if you have any side effects that bother you or do not go away.
+- Take your medicine exactly as your healthcare provider tells you to take it.
+Contact them if you have any side effects that bother you or do not go away.

-- Tell your doctor if you have ever had a serious allergic reaction this medicine; it has been reported to cause angioedema (swelling), wheezing, rash, and urticaria (hives).
+- Tell your healthcare provider if you have ever had a serious allergic reaction this medicine; it has been reported to cause serious allergic reactions with symptoms such as angioedema (swelling), wheezing, rash, and urticaria (hives).
+Do not use bempedoic acid if you have had a previous serious allergic reaction to bempedoic acid or any of the inactive ingredients in this medicine.

 - Your healthcare provider will schedule a laboratory appointment to analyze your blood lipid levels within 8 to 12 weeks after you start bempedoic acid treatment.

-- You may be at a higher risk of tendon rupture if you are over 60 years of age, take corticosteroids (like prednisone), are taking antibiotics (like a fluoroquinolone, which includes ciprofloxacin, levofloxcin and others), have kidney problems, have had tendon problems (like in your shoulder or ankle).
+- You may be at a higher risk of tendon rupture if you are over 60 years of age, take corticosteroids (like prednisone, often called steroids), are taking antibiotics (like a fluoroquinolone, which includes ciprofloxacin, levofloxcin and others), have kidney problems, or have had previous tendon problems.

 - Let your doctor know if you are pregnant or planning a pregnancy before treatment starts.
 Tell your healthcare provider right away if you become pregnant while taking this medicine.
 If you become pregnant during treatment, you and your doctor will decide if you should continue this medicine.
 If you are pregnant during bempedoic acid (Nexletol) treatment, you are encouraged to call Esperion at 1-833-377-7633 to share information about the health of you and your baby.

-- If you are breastfeeding or plan to breastfeed, tell your doctor before treatment.
-It is not known if bempedoic acid passes into your breast milk.
+- Breastfeeding is not recommended with Bempedoic acid.
+If you are breastfeeding or plan to breastfeed, tell your doctor before treatment.
+You and your doctor will determine if you should breastfeed or take the medicine.
+You should not do both.
+It is not known if Bempedoic acid passes into your breast milk.

 - This medicine may be taken at any time of the day or night; however, you should try to take your medicine at the same time each day.